Welcome to the OFI Website

 To receive class information and a registration form, email: email@example.com

-- FIND A PARENT COORDINATOR - NEW LISTING!
-Go to PARENT COORDINATOR
+- FIND A PARENT COORDINATOR (PC) - Go to PARENT COORDINATOR

-- FIND A COLLABORATIVE EVALUATOR - Go to EVALUATION
+- FIND A CUSTODY EVALUATOR (CE) AND THE MEDIATORS WHO CAN PROVIDE POST-EVALUATION MEDIATION FOR THE CEM MODEL - Go to EVALUATION

 - NEXT BOARD MEETING: Go to Board

 - STAN COHEN AWARD - Go to Board

 (OFI) is a private, nonprofit agency focusing on education, research, and development of services.
 The organization was founded in 1989 by Professor Stanley Cohen and Nolan Jones to help courts develop more effective family court services.
 We are entirely sponsored by donations, and revenues from training other professionals.
 In 2003, the Board confirmed OFI's mission:

 Oregon Family Institute is committed to helping families who are experiencing transition and conflict, and the court programs that serve them.

 - Develops programs and processes, perfects them through pilot programs and studies, and then promotes these programs to courts, private practitioners, or other agencies.

 - Makes referrals to those using OFI-sponsored processes or programs, and maintains our website to allow professionals and families to find referral information.